raoulbia/raoulbia.github.io/content/interview_prep2.md

 * Moving data between layers: Prefect with Jinja and SQL templates
   - Bronze to Silver:
     + raw data from various sources is ingested into the Bronze layer.
     + cleans, deduplicates, and validates
   - Silver to Gold:
-    + transformed to make fit for purpose for analytics.
+    + transformed to make fit for purpose for analytics
-* transformations, aggregations, and enrichments
+    + transformations, aggregations, and enrichments
   - Gold Layer:
     + optimized for fast querying and analysis.
     + ETL process may create indexed views, materialized views, or summary tables to facilitate quick data retrieval.
-  - Each stage would have its own set of validation checks, error-handling mechanisms, and monitoring to ensure data integrity and pipeline robustness."
+  - Note: Each stage would have its own set of validation checks, error-handling mechanisms, and monitoring to ensure data integrity and pipeline robustness.

-Documentation
+#### Documentation

 * Confluence: stakeholders, engagement scope, AS IS process, testing plan & results, hand-over
 * Code:
   - docstring inputs outputs of functions incl. data type, descriptions